Privacy Notice and Information for Data Subjects pursuant to Art. 13 and Art. 14 of the EU General Data Protection Regulation.

 - Newsletter – When registering for our newsletter, you provide us with your e-mail address, first name and last name.
 We use this information exclusively to send you the newsletter.
 The data you enter when registering for our newsletter will remain stored by us until youunsubscribe from our newsletter.
 You can unsubscribe at any time via the link provided for this purpose in the newsletter or by sending us a message to this effect.
 By unsubscribing, you object to the use of your email address.

-- Customer special requests and feedback including complaints - via call centres, emails and online free text fields.
+- Customer special requests and feedback including complaints - via call centres, emails and online free text fields and

 Third parties that we receive personal data from may include:

 - Travel agents, booking agents, other agents, tour operators and schools;

 - Corporate customers and public information sources such as Companies House or similar registers in the jurisdictions of our operations;

 - Business Account management operators;

 - Marketing service providers and advertising technology providers;